godotengine/godot-docs/classes/class_meshinstance3d.rst

 **Inherits:** :ref:`GeometryInstance3D<class_GeometryInstance3D>` **<** :ref:`VisualInstance3D<class_VisualInstance3D>` **<** :ref:`Node3D<class_Node3D>` **<** :ref:`Node<class_Node>` **<** :ref:`Object<class_Object>`

-**Inherited By:** :ref:`SoftDynamicBody3D<class_SoftDynamicBody3D>`
+**Inherited By:** :ref:`SoftBody3D<class_SoftBody3D>`

 Node that instances meshes into a scenario.

 Description
 -----------

 MeshInstance3D is a node that takes a :ref:`Mesh<class_Mesh>` resource and adds it to the current scenario by creating an instance of it.
 This is the class most often used render 3D geometry and can be used to instance a single :ref:`Mesh<class_Mesh>` in many places.
-This allows reuse of geometry which can save on resources.
+This allows reusing geometry, which can save on resources.
 When a :ref:`Mesh<class_Mesh>` has to be instantiated more than thousands of times at close proximity, consider using a :ref:`MultiMesh<class_MultiMesh>` in a :ref:`MultiMeshInstance3D<class_MultiMeshInstance3D>` instead.

 Tutorials
 ---------